stanfordLINQS/Qubit-Discovery/README.md

 ### Scripts

 The `scripts` directory provides a set of programs which can be used to automate multiple optimization runs via the following workflow:
-1. Run [`optimize.py`](scripts/optimize.py) in parallel with different seeds, which correspond to distinct intialization points.
+1. Execute [`optimize.py`](scripts/optimize.py) in parallel with different seeds, which correspond to distinct intialization points.
 2. Collate the results of the different runs using [`plot_records.py`](scripts/plot_records.py).
 3. Output the details of the best-performing circuits with [`circuit_summary.py`](scripts/circuit_summary.py) and [`plot_analysis.py`](scripts/plot_analysis.py).

-For a detailed description of the workflow, see [`parallel_optimization.md`](tutorials/parallel_optimization.md).
+For a detailed description of this workflow, see [`parallel_optimization.md`](tutorials/parallel_optimization.md).

 ## Installation